Exploring the social influence of Kaggle virtual community on the M5 competition: Data analysis

 \subsubsection{The whole network structure of M5 virtual community}

 The classic network analysis software \proglang{Gephi 0.9.2} \footnote{\url{https://gephi.org}} is used to construct the M5 community network.
-Figure~\ref{Whole-network} displays the whole structure of the M5 virtual community, where each node represents one participant, and the link between two nodes indicates the interaction between the two participants.
-In other words, if one comments on another user's post, then there comes a link between them.
-The total numbers of nodes and links of the network are 1138 and 2212, respectively.
-The larger the size of a node is, the more influential the corresponding participant could be.
-It is obvious there exist three super nodes and a large amount of ordinary nodes in the network.
-We will identify some key roles of the network and study how the LightGBM-related information spreads within the network.
+Figure~\ref{Whole-network} displays the whole structure of the network, where each node represents one participant, and the link between two nodes indicates the interaction between the two participants.
+These ties are treated as directed and weighted.
+In other words, when A comments on X's post, then there is a link pointing to X from A. The weights refer to the total numbers of comments from one participant to the individual who publishes the posts.
+The total numbers of nodes and links of the network are 1165 and 2212, respectively.
+The larger the size of a node is, the more in-degree the corresponding participant could be.
+There exist three supernodes and a large number of ordinary nodes in the network.
+Note that some nodes (Id = 13, 38) exhibit self-loops as they comment on their own posts.
+28 nodes do not have links with others as they did not receive any replies to their posts.